 Since 62% of Americans have at least one pet, by limiting your tenants to those who don’t own (or hope to own) pets, you’re missing out on a huge share of the population.

-Here are seven tips for reaching a compromise on this everyday issue…
+Here are seven tips from a Newport Beach property management company serving all of Orange County CA, for reaching a compromise on this everyday issue…

 Screen each pet and consider each applicant on an individual basis.
 A pet’s size or breed is far less important than a well-trained pet.
 Plus, have pets screened by PetScreening.com.